 Here’s some advice you don’t hear very often in the travel world: when you fly into the country, bring as much cash as you can, preferably in $100 bills or €100 notes.
-That’s because we’re talking about the strategy to visit Argentina, where your money is worth twice as much than if you use a credit card or take it out of an ATM.
+That’s because we’re talking about the strategy to visit Argentina, where your money is worth more in cash than if you use a credit card or take it out of an ATM.

-For the locals, it is a crisis, though you wouldn’t know that from looking at the busy cafes and the busy domestic airport.
+For the locals, it is a serious crisis, though you wouldn’t know that from looking at the busy cafes and the busy domestic airport.
 Argentines are used to being in a state of crisis and it’s not going to keep them from having a good time.
 Most with money have bank accounts abroad, in Uruguay or Chile at least, and they’re used to converting their pesos to dollars on a regular basis.
-Most have learned that real estate is a safer place to put money than a local bank, so I’m not seeing great bargains to buy something like I did when I first visited the country 15 years ago.
+Most have learned that real estate is a safer place to put money than a local bank, so I didn’t see great bargains to buy a house or apartment like I did when I first visited the country 16 years ago.

 Blue Rate Prices in Argentina for Travelers

-The best deals right now are on food and drink, which is great since you’ll be spending money on that a few times per day.
-The first thing I saw when I walked in a supermarket was bottles of wine for sale for 355 pesos, or roughly $1.50.
+The best deals are on food and drink, which is great since you’ll be spending money on those a few times per day.
+The first thing I saw when I walked into a supermarket was bottles of wine for sale for the equivalent of $1.50.
 Wondering if those were an anomaly, I went over to the wine shelves–the biggest section of the supermarket it seemed–and found a few dozen more brands that were less than US$2 at the blue rate.
 I bought one from Mendoza and was quite pleased.

 The fruit and vegetable section was another land of bargains, with many items costing $1 or less per kilo, sometimes a lot less.
 Cheese, yogurt, and meat were all less expensive than what I usually see in Mexico, which leads me to a conclusion: if you buy something produced in Argentina, not imported, you’re going to make out well.
 Since there’s a lot of agriculture in this country, it’s a long list.